core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: #example-discovery-ct title="Example discovery exchange indicating additional content-formats" }

-From a management and maintenance perspective,
+For maintenance, management and debugging,
-it is necessary to identify the components that constitute the RD server.
+it can be useful to identify the components that constitute the RD server.
-The identification refers to information about for example client-server incompatibilities,
+The identification can be used to find client-server incompatibilities,
 supported features, required updates and other aspects.
-The URI discovery address, as described in section 4 of {{RFC6690}} can be used to find the identification.
+The Well-Known interface described in Section 4 of {{RFC6690}} can be used to find such data.

 It
 would typically be stored in an implementation information link